-NEW YORK – The Bush administration on Wednesday released its strategy for protecting the nation's computer systems from attack after months of delay due to disagreements over cost and which standards should be voluntary and which should be forced.
+NEW YORK – The Bush administration has released its strategy for protecting the nation's computer systems from attack after months of delay due to disagreements over cost and which standards should be voluntary and which should be forced.

 The National Strategy to Secure Cyberspace, released in Silicon Valley by President Bush's chief cyber-security adviser Richard Clarke, contains nearly 60 draft recommendations for government at all levels, as well as private groups, companies and other nations.

 Acknowledging that no cyber-security plan will be 100 percent reliable, the strategy "strives to ensure that any interruptions will be infrequent, brief, manageable, geographically isolated, and minimally detrimental to the welfare of the United States," the draft reads.

 Clarke has faced criticism that the report does not go far enough, and that the administration has yielded too much to lobbying by the high-tech industry.

 On Tuesday, he refuted as "vast exaggeration" published reports that influential companies have lobbied aggressively in recent weeks to strip or change proposals that would have raised their business costs.